Basic Policy on Internal Control Systems

 - (1)As for information security, NEC shall clearly provide the responsibilities of relevant organizations regarding information security, and shall establish information security management systems designed to continuously implement measures to maintain and improve information security pursuant to the Basic Rules on Information Security.
 Furthermore, NEC shall deliberate about concrete measures for information security at Information Security Strategy Committee, and promote such measures across the NEC Group.

-- (2)NEC shall properly create, store and control various types of documents and records relating to the duties of directors and employees in accordance with applicable laws and the Rules on Document Management.
+- (2)NEC shall properly create, store and control various types of documents and records relating to the duties of directors, corporate officers and employees in accordance with applicable laws and the Rules on Document Management.

 - (3)NEC shall store and manage documents necessary for the performance of duties by directors, including the minutes of general meetings of shareholders, the minutes of meetings of the Board of Directors, the minutes of Executive Committee, and authorization documents relating to the matters of importance on business operations, in an easily retrievable form for the review at any time by directors and the Kansayaku.